Beltane: Bonfires

 When the bonfire died down, people would daub themselves with its ashes and sprinkle it over their crops and livestock.
 Burning torches from the bonfire would be taken home, carried around the house or boundary of the farmstead, and used to re-light the hearth.
 From these rituals, it is clear that the fire was seen as having protective powers.
 Similar rituals were part of May Day or Midsummer customs in some other parts of the British Isles and mainland Europe.
 Frazer believed the fire rituals are a kind of imitative or sympathetic magic.
 He suggests they were meant to mimic the Sun and "ensure a needful supply of sunshine for men, animals, and plants", as well as to symbolically "burn up and destroy all harmful influences".

 Food was also cooked at the bonfire and there were rituals involving it.
 In the Scottish Highlands, Alexander Carmichael recorded that there was a feast featuring lamb, and that formerly this lamb was sacrificed.
 In 1769, Thomas Pennant wrote of Beltane bonfires in Perthshire, where a caudle made from eggs, butter, oatmeal and milk was cooked.
 Some of the mixture was poured on the ground as a libation.
 Everyone would then take an oatmeal cake, called a bannoch Bealltainn or "Beltane bannock", which had nine knobs on it.
 Each person would face the fire, break off a knob one-by-one and throw it over their shoulder, offering them to the spirits to protect their livestock (one to protect the horses, one to protect the sheep, and so forth) and to the predators that might harm their livestock (one to the fox, one to the eagle, and so forth).
 Afterwards, they would drink the caudle.

-According to 18th-century writers, in parts of Scotland there was another ritual involving the Beltane bannock.
+According to 18th-century writers John Ramsay of Ochtertyre and John Sinclair, in parts of Scotland there was another ritual involving the Beltane bannock.
 The cake would be cut and one of the slices marked with charcoal.
 The slices would then be put in a bonnet and everyone would take one out while blindfolded.
-According to one writer, whoever got the marked piece had to leap through the fire three times.
-According to another, those present pretended to throw the person into the fire and, for some time afterwards, would speak of them as if they were dead.
+According to Ramsay, whoever got the marked piece had to leap through the flames three times.
+Those present pretended to throw the person into the fire and, for some time afterwards, would refer to them as the 'carline' (the hag or witch).
 This "may embody a memory of actual human sacrifice", or it may have always been symbolic.
 There was an almost identical May Day (Calan Mai) tradition in parts of Wales, and mock-burnings were part of spring and summer bonfire festivals in other parts of Europe.